Eastern Counties Railway: Early Eastern Counties locomotives

-In 1841 Lancashire firm Jones, Turner and Evans supplied four 2-2-0 locomotives (Nos 12-15) which lasted until 1850.
+In 1841 Lancashire firm Jones, Turner and Evans supplied four 2-2-0 locomotives (Nos 12 to 15) which lasted until 1850.
 Later the same year Burys supplied two 0-4-2 passenger locomotives (Nos 10 and 11) to the ECR.

 Numbers 16 and 17 were 2-2-0 passenger singles ordered from Bury and Co and were in service in early 1842.
-Later in 1842 The ECR board ordered eight more Bury singles (numbers 18-26).
-Some of these engines survived until 1859/60.
+Later in 1842 The ECR board ordered eight more Bury singles (Nos 18 to 26).
+Some of these engines survived until 1859–60.

 These were all the locomotives purchased before the acquisition of the Northern and Eastern Railway in 1844 and the gauge conversion of late 1844 when many of these engines were converted to UK standard gauge at the Romford factory.

 Locomotive fleet as at 1856

 As described above, the ECR grew up in piecemeal fashion at times ordering its own locomotives, and then acquiring other companies' locomotives when the firms were taken over.
 This makes the history quite complex and the table below is an overview of the company's locomotives in 1856.